- Is It Curable

 - Surgery for bladder cancer

-What medications have erectile dysfunction as one of their side effects?
+What medications cause erectile dysfunction as a side effect?

 While treating an illness, certain medications can have erectile dysfunction as one of their side effects.
 These include